-Members Hired on or After July 15, 2009 but Before October 1, 2011 for General Fund Members or Before March 5, 2014 for Non-General Fund Members
+Members Hired on or After July 15, 2009 but Before October 1, 2011 for General Fund Members or Before March 5, 2014 for Non-General Fund Members years of Credited Service.

-Eligibility: A member has earned a non-forfeitable right to Plan benefits after the completion of 7 years of Credited Service.
-Benefit: The benefit is the member's accrued Normal Retirement Benefit as of the date of termination.
+Eligibility: A member has earned a non-forfeitable right to Plan benefits after the completion of 7 termination.
 Benefit begins at 60.

-Normal Form of Benefit: Single Life Annuity; other options are also available.
-COLA: None.
+Benefit: The benefit is the member's accrued Normal Retirement Benefit as of the date of